Creamydark/cvsu_go_demo/README.md

+Welcome to CVSU Go!

-Welcome to CVSU Go, a demo app showcasing the porting of a web-based platform to Android.
-Please note that this app is not affiliated with Cavite State University.
-Designed purely for entertainment during school vacations, CVSU Go offers a glimpse into the mobile adaptation of web functionalities.
-Built with Kotlin and Jetpack Compose, following a clean architecture approach.
-For inquiries about using my codebase, contact or email me at marcluis1187@gmail.com.
+CVSU Go is a demo app designed to showcase the seamless porting of a web-based platform to Android.
+Although this app is not affiliated with Cavite State University, it serves as an entertaining and informative tool during school vacations.
+Explore the mobile adaptation of web functionalities through CVSU Go, crafted with Kotlin and Jetpack Compose, adhering to a clean architecture approach.

+**Technologies and Tools Used:**
+- **Kotlin**: A modern programming language for Android development.
+- **Jetpack Compose**: A toolkit for building native UI components.
+- **Material 3**: For a cohesive and modern UI design.
+- **Jetpack Compose Navigation**: For smooth and efficient screen navigation.
+- **Coroutines**: For managing asynchronous tasks.
+- **Dagger Hilt**: For dependency injection to enhance modularity and scalability.
+- **Coil**: For efficient image loading and caching.

+For inquiries about using my codebase, please contact me at marcluis1187@gmail.com.

 Screenshots: